On Finite-Index Indexed Grammars and Their Restrictions: Restrictions on Indexed Grammars

-Next, closure under union is addressed with a straightforward adaptation of the first part of the proof of Theorem 6.1 of \cite{C4.8}. \begin{lemma} The families $\FIN$ and $\UFIN$ are closed under union. \end{lemma} \begin{proof} Let us prove the claim for the family $\FIN$, the proof for $\UFIN$ being similar.
-Let $L_1$ and $L_2$ be indexed languages of indices $k_1$ and $k_2$ respectively, and let $G_1$ and $G_2$ be grammars
+Next, closure under union and product is addressed for the family $\FIN$. \begin{lemma} The family $\FIN$ is closed under union and concatenation. \end{lemma} \begin{proof} Let $L_1$ and $L_2$ be indexed languages of indices $k_1$ and $k_2$ respectively, and let $G_1$ and $G_2$ be grammars

 such that $L_1= L(G_1)$ and $L_2=L(G_2)$.
 Since we may rename variables and indices without changing the language generated, we assume that $V_1\cap V_2 = I_1 \cap I_2= \emptyset$.
 Moreover let $S$ be a new variable not in $V_1\cup V_2$.